On the outskirts of downtown, bustling with activity and character, lies the ever-changing neighborhood of East Austin.

 A: For many of the same reasons its catching so much buzz in general.
 The proximity to downtown without the downtown pricing, availability of parking at significantly lower rates, as well as employee access to more affordable housing.
 All of that combined with the robust restaurant and night life scene creates a quality of life and “cool factor” that cannot be duplicated in other parts of Austin and enables many companies to recruit and retain top talent often more economically that they would be able to elsewhere.

-Q: What are some new developments in this neighborhood?
+Q: What are some new developments in East Austin?

 A: I’d suggest grabbing breakfast at Counter Cafe or brunch at Hillside Farmacy, touring Springdale Farms or kayaking east town lake.
 If they are feeling ambitious, grab a chair for the Franklin Barbecue line.
 In the early afternoon, I’d tour some of the east side’s breweries (Hops & Grain, Zilker Brewing, Austin Eastciders and Lazarus to name a few) or go bouldering (rock climbing) at The Austin Bouldering Project.
 I’d suggest an early dinner at Jacoby’s then letting loose at Volstead, The Eastern and The White Horse.
 A late-night dinner with desert and a nightcap at Justine’s is a great end to the night, before ridesharing home!